mainej/re-stated/README.md

 ## Implementation

-To satisfy the first requirement, we want:
+To satisfy the first requirement—tools for use within event handlers—we want:
-1. A function that, when given a db, db-path, fsm, and some (optional) contextual data, initializes a state-map and stores it at the db-path.
+1. A function that, when given a db, db-path, fsm, and some (optional) contextual data, **initializes** a state-map and stores it at the db-path.
 We'll use this function within event handlers.
    ```clojure
    (state/initialize-in db [:some :where] fsm {:contextual "data"})
    ```
-2. A function that, when given a db, db-path, fsm and state event transitions the state-map stored at the db-path.
+2. A function that, when given a db, db-path, fsm and state event **transitions** the state-map stored at the db-path.
 We'll use this function within event handlers.
    ```clojure
    (state/transition-in db [:some :where] fsm :fsm-event)
    ```
-3. Facilities for reading state and constructing subscriptions to it.
+3. Facilities for reading and **subscribing** to the current state.
    ```clojure
    (re-frame/reg-sub
      :some-state
      (fn [db _] (get-in db [:some :where state/state])))
    ```

-For the second requirement, we want:
+For the second requirement—events to dispatch from routers, components and other event handlers—we want:
-1. Pre-defined event handlers that call the above functions.
+1. Pre-defined **events** that call the above functions.
 We'll dispatch these events from routers, components or other event handlers.
    ```clojure
    [::state/initialize [:some :where] fsm {:contextual "data"}]
    [::state/transition [:some :where] fsm :fsm-event]
    ```
-2. Event interceptors that augment normal event handlers such that when they're dispatched, a state-map is _also_ initialized or transitioned.
+2. Event **interceptors** that augment normal event handlers such that when they're dispatched, a state-map is _also_ initialized or transitioned.
 We'll use these to enhance existing events.
    ```clojure